War in Darfur: Proposed UN peacekeeping force

 On 31 August 2006, the UNSC approved a resolution to send a new peacekeeping force of 17,300 to the region.
 Sudan expressed strong opposition to the resolution.
 On 1 September, African Union officials reported that Sudan had launched a major offensive in Darfur, killing more than 20 civilians and displacing over 1,000.
 On 5 September, Sudan asked the existing AU force to leave by the end of the month, adding that "they have no right to transfer this assignment to the United Nations or any other party.
 This right rests with the government of Sudan."
 On 4 September, in a move not viewed as surprising, Chad's president Idriss Déby voiced support for the UN peacekeeping force.
-The AU, whose mandate expired on 30 September 2006, confirmed that AMIS would leave.
+The AU, whose mandate expired on 30 September 2006, confirmed that the AMIS would leave.
 The next day, however, a senior US State Department official told reporters that the AU force might remain past the deadline.

 Autumn

 On 8 September, António Guterres, head of the United Nations High Commissioner for Refugees, said Darfur faced a "humanitarian catastrophe".
 On 12 September, Sudan's European Union envoy Pekka Haavisto claimed that the Sudanese army was "bombing civilians in Darfur".
 A World Food Programme official reported that food aid had been blocked from reaching at least 355,000 people.
 Annan said, "the tragedy in Darfur has reached a critical moment.
 It merits this council's closest attention and urgent action."
 On 14 September, the leader of the Sudan Liberation Movement, Minni Minnawi, stated that he did not object to the UN peacekeeping force, rejecting the Sudanese government's view that such a deployment would be an act of Western invasion.
 Minnawi claimed that AMIS "can do nothing because the AU mandate is very limited".
-Khartoum remained opposed to UN involvement, with Al-Bashir depicting it as a colonial plan and stating that "we do not want Sudan to turn into another Iraq."
+Khartoum remained opposed to UN involvement, with al-Bashir depicting it as a colonial plan and stating that "we do not want Sudan to turn into another Iraq."

-On 2 October the AU announced that it would extend its presence until 31 December 2006.
+On 2 October, the AU announced that it would extend its presence until 31 December 2006.
 Two hundred UN troops were sent to reinforce the AU force.
 On 6 October, the UNSC voted to extend the mandate of the United Nations Mission in Sudan until 30 April 2007.
 On 9 October, the Food and Agriculture Organization listed Darfur as the most pressing food emergency out of the forty countries listed on its Crop Prospects and Food Situation report.
 On 10 October, the UN High Commissioner for Human Rights, Louise Arbour, claimed that the Sudanese government had prior knowledge of attacks by Janjaweed militias in Buram, South Darfur the month before, in which hundreds of civilians were killed.